-LONDON (Thomson Reuters Foundation) - Robots deployed on the streets of Belfast to deliver abortion pills in an awareness-raising exercise were impounded by police on Thursday, as pressure mounts for Northern Ireland's strict pregnancy termination laws to be liberalized.
+LONDON (Thomson Reuters Foundation) - Robots deployed on the streets of Belfast to abortion pills in an awareness-raising exercise were impounded by police on Thursday, a pressure mounts for Northern Ireland's strict pregnancy termination laws to be liberalized

-Rights groups Rosa and Women on Waves used two robots to deliver the pills to women outside a court in the city, as they press their demands for reform after neighboring Ireland voted last week to liberalize its laws.
+Rights groups Rosa and Women on Waves used two robots to deliver the pills to women a court in the city, as they press their demands for reform after neighboring Ireland votweek to liberalize its laws.

-Women on Waves founder Rebecca Gomperts said police had removed the robots, which were controlled from the Netherlands to show that the pills could be delivered to women in Northern Ireland seeking abortion without breaking the law.
+Women on Waves founder Rebecca Gomperts said police had removed the robots, which controlled from the Netherlands to show that the pills could be delivered to women in No Ireland seeking abortion without breaking the law.